AidaDSP/AidaDSP.github.io/_posts/2020-06-07-importing-dx7-roms.md

 # How to import Dx7's ROMs

-You need a way to convert tool to convert the .SYX rom file into a .ttl preset file that you can copy on the board [1].
+You need a way to convert the .SYX rom file into a .ttl preset file that you can use on the board [1].

 I've made a script that does that for you [2]: I have tested it on _Linux Ubuntu_.
 It should be possible to run it in _Windows 10_ using the Ubuntu shell but I'll leave the tests for you.